Are you planning a visit to Ho Chi Minh City (HCMC)? What a vibrant city to enjoy!

 Sai means small forest or firewood.

-Gon means trees, a cotton plant which relates to the Kapok tree which the Khmer people had planted in the area.
+Gon means trees, a cotton plant that relates to the Kapok tree which the Khmer people had planted in the area.

 Ho Chi Minh City was once known as Prey Nokor.
 At this time it was a Khmer Trading Port.
 It is still called Prey Nokor by the Cambodians.
 One of HCMC’s premier hostels is called Prei Nokor and it is located at 47 Phan Chu Trinh Street in District 1.
-Our guide described it as ” a hidden gem in the bustling HCMC, looks small but just wait till you get inside, you will get a wow!”Check the latest accommodation deals here for the Pre Nokor Hostel
+Our guide described it as ” a hidden gem in the bustling HCMC, looks small but just wait till you get inside, you will get a wow!”Check the latest availability here

 Districts of Ho Chi Minh City